 We have already covered the introduction to WordPad.
-In this tutorial we are going to have a look at how we can work with WordPad and achieve our goals.
-This lesson will involve typing and formatting a document using WordPad.
+In this tutorial, we are going to have a look at how we can work with WordPad and achieve our goals.
+This lesson will involve typing and how to format a document using WordPad.
 We will also look at how we can edit a document and finally save it for future reference.

 When typing in WordPad, you don’t have to press the enter key to go to the next line.
 The program will do so for you.
 You are only supposed to enter when going to a new paragraph or after a heading when you want to start a new paragraph.

 The Enter Key